-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

 The highlight of the fair is the reenactment of an imperial ceremony from the Qing Dynasty in which an "emperor" leads a crew of more than 100 performers to the Temple of the Earth to worship the gods.

-The performance will take place daily from Lunar New Year's eve to the seventh day of Lunar New Year.
-The park will also be the venue for that great Chinese tradition, a food market complete with steaming cauldrons of delicious dumplings and spicy stews.
+The performance will take place daily from February 5 to 9.
+The park will also be the venue for a food market complete with steaming cauldrons of delicious dumplings and spicy stews.

 Around the city, Sydney